ubudev1397/ds18b20_rpi_pico_micropython/README.md

     Modify:
         You can customize the displayed text or make changes to how the temperature is shown.
 Adjust the code in main.py as needed.

+The main.py script pin-outs:

+    LCD Display:
+        Uses the I2C interface.
+        scl (serial clock) is connected to pin 9. sda (serial data) is connected to pin 8.

+    DS18B20 Temperature Sensor:
+        Uses the 1-Wire interface.
+        The sensor GND connector is connected to pin GND.
+        The sensor DAT connector is connected to pin 15.
+        The sensor VCC connector is connected to pin 3.3v.